Seven Britons remain in singles as Wimbledon struggles to attract crowds

 Norrie is the only one of the seven British singles players not competing on Thursday, instead scheduled to make his return to the hallowed grass courts on Friday.

-Katie Boulter, Jack Draper, Harriet Dart, Liam Broady and Alastair Gray will be competing in the singles games for team GB.
+Katie Boulter, Jack Draper, Harriet Dart, Liam Broady, Heather Watson and Alastair Gray will be competing in the singles games for team GB.

-Some 36,603 fans attended on the first day while 39,450 came on the second, according to the latest official figures.

-The All England Lawn Tennis and Croquet Club (AELTC) organisers had expected 42,000 tickets to be sold daily.

 Register for free to continue reading